noma/dm-heom/README.md

 We thank the North-German Supercomputing Alliance (HLRN) for providing computational resources.

-We further thank L. Deecke, J. Launer, L. Gaedke-Merzh‰user, and D. Reusche for also contributing to DM-HEOM.
+We further thank L. Deecke, J. Launer, L. Gaedke-Merzh√§user, and D. Reusche for also contributing to DM-HEOM.
 A full list of contributors can be found in the CONTRIBUTORS.md file.